qalle2/nes-gg-disassembly/README.md

     * enter any two letters (e.g. `UU`)
     * immediately delete the last letter (press B)
     * immediately delete another letter (press B)
-    * observe the bottom half of the flying letter
+    * observe the bottom half of the flying letter (it is corrupt and flashes)
 * A variation of the previous bug: sometimes, the bottom half of the flying letter flashes and some flying particles disappear.
   * How to reproduce (use pause&frame advance on an emulator for best results):
     * enter two letters or more (e.g. `UUU`)
     * delete the last letter (press B)
     * immediately delete another letter (press B)
     * immediately enter another letter (e.g. `U`)
-    * observe the flying letter and note the missing particles
+    * observe the bottom half of the flying letter (it flashes) and note the missing particles
 * You can sometimes delete non-final letters of the code.
   * How to reproduce:
     * enter `AAAAAAAA` on the last line (you need to move the cursor manually from the 6th to the 7th letter)